mignon-p/hs-powermate/README.md

 This will cause the PowerMate to show up as `/dev/input/powermate` when it is plugged in, which is where the library expects to find it.

-Besides the library, this packages includes two example programs, `powermate-print` and `powermate-pulse`.  `powermate-print` simply prints out the events it receives from the PowerMate.
+Besides the library, this package includes two example programs, `powermate-print` and `powermate-pulse`.  `powermate-print` simply prints out the events it receives from the PowerMate.
 `powermate-pulse` does the same thing, but also pulses the blue LED.